Turmeric Tea and Warfarin: Can You Take Them Together?

 • Vitamin E

-Stacking turmeric on top of any of these compounds further amplifies bleeding risk on warfarin.
+Stacking turmeric on top of any other blood-thinning agent further raises bleeding risk on warfarin — flag all of them to your prescriber.

 The bottom line